LornaHa/thermostat/README.md

 As a person
 So I have flexibility
-I would like to turn off the power saving mode, and increase the maximum temperature
+I would like to turn off the power saving mode, and increase the maximum temperature to 32